translate/translate/docs/development/styleguide.rst

 Protected members are prefixed with a single underscore.
 Double underscores are reserved for mixin classes.

-On classes with keywords, trailing underscores are appended.
-Clashes with builtins are allowed and **must not** be resolved by appending an underline to the variable name.
-If the function needs to access a shadowed builtin, rebind the builtin to a different name instead.
+To prevent name clashes with keywords, one trailing underscore may be appended.
+Clashes with builtins are allowed and **must not** be resolved by appending an underline to the name.
+If your code needs to access a shadowed builtin, rebind the builtin to a different name instead.
+Consider using a different name to avoid having to deal with either type of name clash, but don't complicate names with prefixes or suffixes.

 Function and method arguments:
   - class methods: ``cls`` as first parameter